goncalo22/SkyrimNet-GamePlugin/docs/Features/GameMaster.md

 - The system pulls in recent events (`GameMaster Recent Events Count`) and scans the surrounding area (`Nearby Actor Radius`).
 - Using a templated LLM prompt, it creates a scene narration or environmental update.
 - If `GameMaster Agent` is enabled, this happens automatically at intervals (respecting cooldowns).
-- In `Continuous Mode`, narration flows rapidly with very short delays for RP-heavy segments.
+- In `Continuous Mode`, narration flows rapidly with very short delays for RP-heavy segments. ( this can sometimes lead to some redundant answers, where the conversation seems to loop, depending of topic and llm creativity)

 ---